Move to Miami

-"Move to Miami" is a song by Spanish singer Enrique Iglesias featuring Cuban-American rapper Pitbull.
+"Move to Miami" is a song by Spanish singer Enrique Iglesias featuring American rapper Pitbull.
 It was released by RCA Records and Sony Music Latin on 3 May 2018.
 The track was written by Iglesias, Pitbull, Jorge Gomez, Bilal Hajji, Jimmy Joker, Marty James, Servando Primera, José Garcia, and its producers J.R.
 Rotem, Nitti Gritti and Wuki.
-This is Iglesias' first full English single since "I'm a Freak" (2014).
+The song was Iglesias' first full English single since "I'm a Freak" (2014).

 Background

 The song follows "El Baño", released in January 2018.
 This is the twelfth collaboration between Iglesias and Pitbull, and their first since "Messin' Around" (2016).
 Iglesias and Pitbull also toured together on the Enrique Iglesias and Pitbull Live tour in 2017.
+The song was teased via Pitbull's Instagram on 24 April 2018.

 Music video

 A lyric video for the song was uploaded on Iglesias' YouTube channel on 3 May 2018, and the official music video featuring both Iglesias and Pitbull was released on 9 May 2018.
-The video has since garnered over 60 million views as of April, 2020.
-The music video was directed by Fernando Lugo and the concept for the music video was created by Iglesias' longtime creative director and collaborator Yasha Malekzad.
+The video has since garnered over 76 million views as of July 2026.
+The music video was directed by Fernando Lugo and was shot directly in Miami.
+The concept for the music video was conceived by Iglesias' longtime creative director and collaborator Yasha Malekzad.
 The video was produced by Artist Preserve.